Large-Scale Web Scraping: Everything You Need to Know

 3. Anti-Scraping Techniques

 The value of most websites lies in their data.
 Although it's publicly accessible, they don't want competitors to steal it.
-This is why they implement techniques to identify bots and prevent undesired requests.
-Learn more on how to avoid being blocked while scraping.
+This is why they implement techniques to identify bots and prevent unwanted requests.
+Check out our guide on how to avoid being blocked while scraping to learn more.

 What Do You Need To Perform Web Scraping at a Large Scale?

-Now, let's see what you need or need to know to set up a large-scale web scraping process.
-This will include tools, methodologies, and insightful lessons.
+Now, let's see what you need to do and know to set up a large-scale web scraping process.
+This will include tools, methodologies, and tips for the smartest web scraping.

 1. Build a Continuous Scraping Process With Scheduled Tasks

-Many small scrapers are better than using one large scraper crawling several pages.
-Let's assume you design a small scraper for each type of webpage on a website.
+Many small scrapers are better than using one large spider crawling several pages.
+Let's assume you design a small one for each type of page on a website.
 You could launch these scrapers in parallel and extract data from different sections simultaneously.

 Of course, such an approach to web scraping requires an orchestration system.
-That's because you don't want your scrapers to crawl a webpage twice at the same time.
+That's because you don't want your scrapers to crawl a page twice simultaneously.
 That'd mean a waste of time and resources.
+One way to prevent this is to write the crawled pages' URLs and the current timestamp to the database.

-Plus, a large-scale scraping system must act continuously.
-This means crawling all the pages of interest and then scraping them one by one accordingly.
-If you want to learn more, take a look at our guide on web crawling in JavaScript.
+Plus, a large-scale system must act continuously.
+This means crawling all the pages of interest and then scraping them one by one.
+If you want to learn more, see our guide on web crawling in JavaScript.

 2. Premium Web Proxies

-Several sites log the IP related to each request received.
-When the same request comes from the same IP too many times in a limited time interval, the IP gets blocked.
+Websites log the IP related to each request received.
+When the same request comes from the same address too many times in a limited time interval, the IP gets blocked.

-As you can imagine, this represents a problem for your web scraper.
-Especially, if they have to scrape thousands of web pages from the same website.
+As you can imagine, this represents a problem for your web scraper, especially if they have to scrape thousands of pages from the same website.

 To avoid your IP from being exposed and blocked, you can use a proxy server.
-Such a server's an intermediary between your scraper and the server of your target website.
+It acts as an intermediary between your scraper and the server of your target website.

-Most web proxies online are free, but these are generally not reliable and fast solutions.
+Most web proxies online are free, but these are generally unreliable and fast solutions.
 This is why your large-scale scraping system should rely on premium proxies.
-Note that ZenRows offers an excellent premium proxy service.
+Note that ZenRows provides an excellent premium proxy service.

 Premium web proxies offer several features, including rotating IPs.
-This gives you a fresh IP each time you perform a request.
-So you do have to worry if the IP used by your scraper gets banned or blacklisted.
+This gives you a fresh IP each time you perform a request, so you don't have to worry about getting banned or blocklisted.
 Premium web proxies also allow your scrapers to be anonymous and untraceable.

 3. Advanced Data Storage Systems